Why Pursue a Career in Partnership Roles?

 Channel Manager

-A Channel Manager is responsible for developing and managing a network of indirect sales channels, such as distributors, resellers, and value-added resellers (VARs).
-They recruit, enable, and support these partners to drive sales and increase market reach.
+A Channel Manager is a specialised partnership role focused on developing, managing, and growing a network of indirect sales channels.
+These channels can include distributors, resellers, Value-Added Resellers (VARs), Managed Service Providers (MSPs), and other third-party organizations that sell the company's products or services.
+They recruit, enable, motivate, and support these channel partners to drive sales revenue and expand market coverage.

 Estimated salary: US: $103K - $210K per annum (source: Glassdoor)